Koshi Province: Healthcare

-Koshi province stretches from Himalayan region to terai belt due to which health facilities are more viable in Terai than other parts.
+Koshi province stretches from Himalayan region to the Terai belt due to which health facilities are more viable in Terai than other parts.

-Koshi Province has 791 public health facilities: three hHub hospitals (BPKIHS, Koshi Hospital), 18 public hospitals, one regional medical store, 41 primary health centres, 648 health posts, 34 urban health care centres, and 41 community health units.
+Koshi Province has 791 public health facilities including four large hospitals (BPKIHS, Koshi Hospital, Nobel Medical College, Birat Medical College).
+Altogether, there are 18 public hospitals, one regional medical store, 41 primary health centres, 648 health posts, 34 urban health care centres, and 41 community health units.

 Energy

 There are various power stations in Koshi province: